 Sacred Heart Outreach Overview Grade 10-12

 Sacred Heart provides flexible, innovative programming to help students realize success in their career and educational goals.
 This program focuses on the individual needs of students in grade 10-12 (up to 20 years of age ) who are at risk of not completing school, mainly due to factors that have affected regular school attendance.
+Students wishing to UPGRADE need to complete our enrollment application form.

 At Sacred Heart, we will support students AT RISK of not graduating, as well as those who have had difficulty in the traditional school environment.